deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

 Crawling
 ===============

-The Crawling-Feature allows an external Crawler to Bypass the DocCheck Login.
+The Crawling-Feature allows an external crawler to bypass the DocCheck Login.

-A Crawler is a program that visits your website, loads its content and prepares it for searches.
+A crawler is a program that visits your website, loads its content and prepares it for searches.
 This is especially needed when you use your website with the DocCheck Search.

 For more information `visit this page <https://crm.DocCheck.com/uploads/assets/other/FS_DC_Industry_Search_Whitepaper_EN.pdf>`__.